Last Updated on

 - Ribbon, string or twine

-- Cardstock or kraft paper to print the recipe labels (download for free here)
+- Cardstock or kraft paper to print the recipe tags

-I’d recommend washing out your jar with soap and water prior to filling with ingredients.
+I would definitely recommend washing out your jar with soap and water prior to filling it with ingredients.
 Just make sure to dry the inside very well or the flour and sugar will end up sticking to the sides.

 Next, measure out 1/4 cup packed brown sugar and add it to the jar.